 Begonia has a separate fully-fitted kitchen with a 4 burner hob, full oven and extractor, microwave, electric kettle, toaster and a fridge-freezer.
 There are french windows off the kitchen onto the terrace.

 The dining/living area has a large dining table seating 6 comfortably and has 2 french windows opening onto the paved terrace with magnificent scenic village views.

 Outdoor dining for 6 people with fixed bbq.

 Begonia has a large living/dining room with 2 sofas, and an open fire, with french windows leading onto the terrace with scenic village views.

-TV with UK freesat box (showing English programmes) and a dvd player
+TV with UK Freesat box (showing English programmes)

-Begonia has a ground floor bedroom with king size bed, dressing table and french windows leading to the pool area.
+Begonia has a ground floor bedroom with king size bed, dressing table and french windows leading out to the path to the pool area.

 Begonia has a ground floor shower room and separate toilet with an upper floor en suite toilet and washbasin with the double bedroom.

 Begonia has panel heaters and an open fire.
 The hot water tank heats overnight.

 There is a shared heated pool with sun beds and parasols.